aijaz/blog/content/posts/2015/09/2015-09-08-learning-about-your-product.markdown

-title: "Learning About Your Product"
+title: Learning About Your Product
 date: 2015-09-08 12:00
 comments: false
-description: "When I started a new job I needed to learn about the app I was taking over.
-So I asked a salesperson to try to sell it to me."
+description: When I started a new job I needed to learn about the app I was taking over.
+So I asked a salesperson to try to sell it to me.
 Category: Computers
 Tags: Careers, Development